The Barbarian (wrestler): Dungeon of Doom and Faces of Fear (1996–1998)

-The First Family and departure (1999–2000)
+The First Family; departure (1999–2000)

 Jimmy Hart reunited Faces of Fear in early 1999 and put them in a tournament for the vacated World Tag Team Championship.
 Barbarian turned on Meng during a tournament match against Bobby Duncum, Jr. and Mike Enos on 12 February episode of Thunder by striking Meng with the Kick of Fear.
 Barbarian continued his rivalry with Meng throughout the year.
-He was then placed in Jimmy Hart's The First Family faction with, Hugh Morrus, Brian Knobbs and Jerry Flynn.
-The stable dissolved after only two months.
-Barbarian's last televised match in WCW was on 27 March 2000 episode of Thunder, a loss to the World Television Champion Jim Duggan.
-WCW terminated Barbarian's contract in April 2000 in an effort of lowering budget costs.
+In the spring of 1999, Barbarian formed a short-lived alliance with Hugh Morrus, which led to the two receiving several title shots for the World Tag Team Championship but failed to win the titles.
+As part of this alliance, Barbarian faced his former partner Meng and Jerry Flynn in various tag team matches including a street fight on 10 April episode of Saturday Night.
+Barbarian and Morrus lost all of these matches.